About design-build | Information for industry | Workshops

 For more information

-Workshops for contractors and consultants wanting to learn more about design-build contracting and how the program is likely to be implemented in Wisconsin are encouraged to visit this page often for updates.
-Free virtual workshops for contractors and consultants are scheduled for late 2020.
+Contractors and consultants wanting to learn more about design-build contracting and how the program is to be implemented in Wisconsin are encouraged to visit this page often for updates.

 Join the design-build email distribution list to stay informed of when this website is updated and workshops are scheduled.